TeamCodeStream/codestream-guide/docs/src/features/interface.md

 * [Activity Feed](activity-feed) - The Activity Feed will let you know about new code comments/issues and feedback requests, as well as replies to existing ones.
+* [My Organization](myorganization) - See who is in your CodeStream organization, invite new members, and create blame maps.
 * [Filter & Search](filter-and-search) - Filter & Search allows you to slice and
   dice your team’s collection of code comments/issues and feature requests however you see fit.